About ASCN

 Vision

-The Accelerating Systemic Change Network (ASCN) will serve as an open, interdisciplinary, professional network and intellectual home for individuals and groups in a broad range of disciplines who are engaged in creating and/or studying change in higher education.
+The Accelerating Systemic Change Network (ASCN) serves as an open, interdisciplinary, professional network and intellectual home for individuals and groups in a broad range of disciplines who are engaged in creating and/or studying change in higher education.
 The ultimate vision of ASCN is that students in every institutional setting experience teaching that aligns with what we know about how people learn, and that draws in and supports all students.
-ASCN will help integrate what is known and soon to be discovered about organizing, leading, and evaluating change efforts to maximize the individual and collective efforts of network members.
+ASCN strives to integrate what is known and soon to be discovered about organizing, leading, and evaluating change efforts to maximize network members' individual and collective efforts.

 ASCN Overview document: ASCN Overview (Acrobat (PDF) 45kB Sep29 16)